Webull Review: Zero-Fee Options King Goes Public

 - Webull charges $0 commissions and $0 per-contract fees on equity options — the cheapest options trading among major US brokers.

-- Trade-offs include limited research tools, no mutual funds, no human advisors, and heavy reliance on payment for order flow.
+- Trade-offs remain: limited research, no mutual funds, no human advisors, and heavy reliance on payment for order flow for revenue.

 Fees

-- Stock and ETF trades: $0 commissions.
-No minimums, no catches
+- Stock and ETF trades: $0 commissions, no minimums

 - Equity options: $0 commissions, $0 per-contract fee.
-This is Webull's killer advantage — most brokers charge $0.65 per contract
+This alone sets Webull apart — most brokers charge $0.65 per contract

 - Algo order types: $0.005 per share

-The hidden costs?
-Regulatory fees still apply — FINRA's Trading Activity Fee of $0.000195 per share on sells (max $9.79 per trade).
-OTC stocks carry extra charges: $0.0002/share for low-priced securities and $5 per trade for foreign-settled stocks.
-And if you trigger an NSCC illiquidity charge, you're looking at a $250 fee with a 15% minimum overnight interest rate.
+Regulatory fees still apply on sells: FINRA's Trading Activity Fee of $0.000195 per share (max $9.79 per trade).
+OTC stocks carry extra charges — $0.0002/share for low-priced securities and $5 per trade for foreign-settled stocks.
+The NSCC illiquidity charge is the ugly surprise: $250 fee with a 15% minimum overnight interest rate if your trading triggers it.

 What You Can Trade

-- Stocks: US-listed equities, ADRs for international exposure, fractional shares, and OTC stocks
+- Stocks: US-listed equities, ADRs, fractional shares, and OTC stocks

-- Options: Full four-level options approval — from covered calls up to naked calls/puts.
-Equity and index options supported
+- Options: Full four-level approval — covered calls through naked calls/puts, both equity and index options

 - ETFs: Commission-free with built-in screener